Afghan foes meet in bid to secure peace - Journal du Cameroun

 Ghani’s administration, which the Taliban consider a puppet regime, has also been excluded from the direct US-Taliban talks.

-Sunday’s gathering will be the third such meeting following similar summits in Moscow in February and May.
+Sunday’s gathering is the third such meeting following similar summits in Moscow in February and May.

-The first encounter was an historic breakthrough and saw the Taliban hear the opinions of the two women attendees before laying out their constitutional and political programme on live TV for the first time.

-An agreement with the Taliban is expected to have two main points — a US withdrawal from Afghanistan and a commitment by the militants not to provide a base for terrorists, the main reason for the US invasion nearly 18 years ago.

 – ‘Friendly’ talks –